ericwburden/advent_of_code_2020/README.md

 ## Next Steps

 I found these puzzles to be interesting and diverse enough, and at a reasonable enough difficulty level, to make a really good set of exercises for learning new languages.
 In particular, I'm working on picking up Rust, so each day is going to start being divided into an `R` and a `rust` folder.
 The `R` folder will look just like the days that haven't been converted, the `rust` folder will have a crate from `cargo new` with *.rs files containing the solution code.

+### Update

+I've finished implementing all 25 Days in Rust.
+As I suspected, this was a really good set of problems to work through as I learned the language.
+I now feel *competent* (if not exactly *excellent*) at writing Rust code.
+I [timed the code execution](rust_run_times.md) for all 25 days on my laptop, and Rust is able to chew through both parts of all 25 days in less that 1.14 seconds.
+This is a **vast** improvement over the R run times, though I do have to admit I find it much easier to reason through the puzzles in R (and a few of the days that I solved with R-specific features like matrices/arrays or environments took some extra thought-work).
+In the end, I've learned a lot and feel like I can go and be productive with Rust, which is everything I could have hoped for.